-- A number of things can cause tearing so work through this check list: - On the blade is exposed.
+- A number of things can cause tearing so work through this check list: - ♦ Too much blade is exposed.
 If you see cut lines in your mat or the backing sheet, shorten the blade exposure.
-You should only be cutting through the material itself. - ♦ The blade is chipped.
-Try a different blade. - The paper is not adhered well to the mat.
-Make sure the mat is clean, sticky, and the paper is pressed smoothly and evenly on the surface. - ♦ You may be using too much cutting force.
+You should only be cutting through the material itself.

+- ♦ The blade is chipped.
+Try a different blade. - ♦ The paper is not adhered well to the mat.
+Make sure the mat is clean, sticky, and the paper is pressed smoothly and evenly on the surface. - You may be using too much cutting force.
 Try reducing it and doing test cuts. - ♦ You may have too many nodes in the shape.
-Refer to Section 8.01.

-The material itself may be subject to tearing, especially on intricate cuts.
+Refer to Section 8.01. - The material itself may be subject to tearing, especially on intricate cuts.
 Also, if the cardstock has been exposed to humidity, then the moisture in the material can make it difficult to cut cleanly.
-You can dry paper and cardstock using a blow dryer or in an oven.
-Refer to Section 12.01 Selecting Cardstock.
+You can dry paper and cardstock using a blow dryer or in a low-temperature oven.